dariakiseleva/NileExpress/WORKNOTES.md

 - `{Array(rating).fill().map((_, i) => (<p>⭐</p>))}`
 - React context API/redux: we push things into the data layer and from there into basket.
 A reducer is how the data is dispatched into the data layer.
 - Good practice to have the selector within the reducer
+- useNavigate vs. Link. useNavigate keeps the styling of the button while still doing a redirect (useHistory is an older version of this)

 ## Holding